nil-lambda/NekoForms/README.md

  **FormCreation.cs** is the most important class which contains the method that handles the creation of the form (width, height, items, item placement, etc.) and one nested class **ImageInformation.cs** that contains some methods for grabbing the image information after it gets downloaded on your PC.

  **EndPoints.cs** is a enum used to store all of the endpoints I am using in the application.
 It makes it way easier than declaring them as *string*.

+ **ImageProfile.cs** is class that contains properties and constructor so we can make object to that class that contains the necessary information about the image.

+ **LogsMessage.cs** is a static class that contains methods that returns string.
+It is being used for logs.

+ **LogsWindow.cs** is a static class that contains methods for working with the log window. **Initialize it**, **Show/Hide** it and **Send Logs** to it.

  **ICreate.cs** is a interface for abstraction.